jconwell3115/Golden_Config_Generator/README.md

 - Add elif for access ports to add standard config and remove duplicates
 - CLI arguments to take the file name or names if multiples are desired
 - Remove the prompt to ask for file name
-- Add switch to read all files in directory
+- Add a CLI switch to read and convert all files in a given directory

 ## Author
 >[Jonathan Conwell](https://github.com/jconwell3115)